berensp/berensp.github.io/states.md

 *<lightskyblue>Ski trip ⛷</lightskyblue>*

 [^1]: A drive-through.
 College World Series (~'07) first destination trip.
-[^2]: May have caught the northwest corner on the bschool RV roadtrip, but not enough to count it.
+[^2]: May have caught the northwest corner on bschool RV roadtrip, but not enough to count it.

 (See also [Countries visited](/countries/).)